goessl/vector/README.md

 - `vecdot(v, w)`: Return the inner product of two vectors without conjugation.

 vector space stuff
+- `vecpos(v)`: Return the vector with the unary positive operator applied.
+- `vecneg(v)`: Return the vector with the unary negative operator applied.
 - `vecadd(*vs)`: Return the sum of vectors.
 - `vecsub(v, w)`: Return the difference of two vectors.
 - `vecmul(a, v)`: Return the product of a scalar and a vector.
 - `vectruediv(v, a)`: Return the true division of a vector and a scalar.
 - `vecfloordiv(v, a)`: Return the floor division of a vector and a scalar.

+elementwise stuff
+- `vechadamard(*vs)`: Return the elementwise product of vectors.
+- `vechadamardtruediv(v, w)`: Return the elementwise true division of two vectors.
+- `vechadamardfloordiv(v, w)`: Return the elementwise floor division of two vectors.
+- `vechadamardmod(v, w)`: Return the elementwise mod of two vectors.

 ### Class